How to Add Line Numbers in MS Word [Step-by-Step Pics]

 Click on Line Numbers

-6. Tick the “Add line numbering” box, pick the options that suit your needs, and click “OK.”
+6. Tick the “Add line numbering” box, select the desired options, and click “OK.”

 Choose the options and click OK